Percolation-Labs/percolate/README.md

 ## Developers

+The Postgres Extension is built in C and Zig.
+Instructions to install locally and develop the extension are given below.

-### Connect and Learn
+## Connect and Learn

+To learn more, checkout the links below.

 - Docs
 - Youtube
-- Substack
+- Substack Publication
+- Medium Publication
+- PercolationLabs home
 - Discord
 - Bluesky
-- Medium
-- PercolationLabs home